 Get Support from Our Experienced Attorneys Today

 Hypoxic-ischemic encephalopathy (HIE) is often considered one of the most dangerous forms of birth injuries that can occur due to medical staff negligence.
 Some reports even cite it as the leading cause of death in young infants.
-Our Columbus birth injury lawyers at Rourke & Blumenthal LLC can help you seek compensation for your newborn’s suffering and your own emotional trauma if the HIE that afflicted your child could have been prevented.
+Our Columbus birth injury lawyers at Rourke & Blumenthal can help you seek compensation for your newborn’s suffering and your own emotional trauma if the HIE that afflicted your child could have been prevented.

 The people of Ohio trust us with their sensitive personal injury cases because:

 - We have won more than $300 million for our clients

 - Our attorneys have been selected for inclusion in the Super Lawyers® list

 - Our attorneys have 150+ years of combined trial and legal experience

 - We are AV Preeminent® Rated by Martindale-Hubbell®